flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command patches the AmigaOS 3.x LowLevel.library -> ReadJoyPort(portNumber), so that it can makes use of the GAMEPADs for APOLLO V4(+).
+This command patches the AmigaOS 3.x LowLevel.library, so that it can makes use of the GAMEPADs for APOLLO V4(+).

 It applies only to compatible Vampire boards, with embedded SAGA USB JOYPORTs (eg. `V4`, `V4+`).

 **INPUT :**

-* `JOYPORT` : Patch the LowLevel.library.
+* `JOYPORT` : Patch the LowLevel.library -> ReadJoyPort().

 **OUTPUT :**